radanalyticsio/oshinko-specs/implemented/improve-ephemeral-cluster-handling.md

 There are a few rules governing startup of a driver pod:

-* If a driver pod has a cluster name specified in the environment, it just uses that name for the cluster.
-If it does not have a name specified, it looks to see (via oshinko-cli) if there is a name recorded in a label on its replicationcontroller.
+* If a driver pod has a cluster name specified in the environment, it will just use that name for the cluster.
+If it does not have a name specified, it will look to see (via oshinko-cli) if there is a name recorded in a label on its replicationcontroller.

-* If a driver pod looks up a cluster name to see if it's in use and finds a cluster with `Incomplete` status, it waits up to a minute for the cluster to disappear or have its status changed to `Running`.
-This accounts for clusters in the process of being deleted or created.
-If an incomplete cluster does not resolve in 1 minute, the driver pod exits.
+* If a driver pod looks up a cluster name to see if it's in use and finds a cluster with `Incomplete` status, it will wait up to a minute for the cluster to disappear or have its status changed to `Running`.
+This will account for clusters in the process of being deleted or created.
+If an incomplete cluster does not resolve in 1 minute, the driver pod will exit (and likely be restarted again by a deploymentconfig or job, so in theory incomplete clusters have an unlimited amount of time to resolve).

-* If a driver pod looks up a cluster name and finds an ephemeral cluster, it compares its own deployment value to the value of the `ephemeral` label on the found cluster (as returned from oshinko-cli).
-If the two deployments don't match, the driver pod exits.
+* If a driver pod looks up a cluster name and finds an ephemeral cluster, it will compare its own deployment value to the value of the `ephemeral` label on the found cluster (as returned from oshinko-cli).
+If the two deployments don't match, the driver pod will exit.

 * If oshinko cannot find the deployment for the driver pod, it will create a long-running cluster even if an ephemeral cluster was asked for.
 This covers